PSBicep/BicepNet/README.md

 # BicepNet

 > **BicepNet is no longer a standalone project from PSBicep!
-The code lives on as part of the [Bicep PowerShell module](https://github.com/PSBicep/PSBicep).**
+The code lives on as its own part of the [Bicep PowerShell module](https://github.com/PSBicep/PSBicep), a hybrid module written in both C# (the part that was previously this project) and PowerShell.**

 ---